 At New Riff, single barrel expressions are a way of life.
 As former Kentucky liquor retailers, we are intimately familiar with some of Kentucky’s most famed private barrel Bourbon selections ever, and we bring that experience to New Riff.
 Whether for trade or private clients, a New Riff Private Barrel selection offers an unparalleled experience, replete with tasting notes and an immersive process in our warehouse.
 Each New Riff single barrel has been tasted and approved by our production panel.
 Our retail and on-premise partners then select each of their private barrels themselves.
-So, in the end, you can taste a New Riff Single Barrel knowing it was fully vetted and thoroughly tasted and approved.
+So, in the end, you can taste New Riff Single Barrel Bottled in Bond bourbon knowing it was fully vetted and thoroughly tasted and approved.

 Check out a list of our cocktails with bourbon

 HIGH RYE MASH BILL - 30 % RYE

 AGED AT LEAST 4 YEARS